theforeman/theforeman.org/plugins/foreman_discovery/14.0/index.md

 warning: old
 # uncomment to show development version warning
 #warning: unreleased
-# uncomment for older versions than stable
+# uncomment for older versions than stable or nightly
 #robots: noindex
 ---